rishimj/trueHue/README.md

 * Push Notifications
 * Autosave
 * Multilanguage
+* The Report page now includes the picture of the sample

 #### Bug Fixes
 - Fixed UI Displays where multiple results were displayed that were inconsistent with each other.